 Collinsville is a somewhat small town located in the state of Virginia.
 With a population of 7,055 people and two constituent neighborhoods, Collinsville is the 93rd largest community in Virginia.

-Collinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Collinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collinsville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Collinsville who work in sales jobs (25.25%), office and administrative support (12.92%), and management occupations (7.15%).
+There are especially a lot of people living in Collinsville who work in sales jobs (18.63%), office and administrative support (13.32%), and management occupations (6.73%).

-The per capita income in Collinsville in 2010 was $22,321, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $89,284 for a family of four.
+The per capita income in Collinsville in 2010 was $22,017, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $88,068 for a family of four.
 However, Collinsville contains both very wealthy and poor people as well.

 The most common language spoken in Collinsville is English.
 Other important languages spoken here include Spanish and Gujarathi.